 This paper assesses the impact of monetary policy shocks on credit reallocation and evaluates the importance of theoretical transmission mechanisms.
-Compustat data covering 1974 through 2016 is used to compute quarterly measures of credit flows.
+Compustat data covering 1974 through 2017 is used to compute quarterly measures of credit flows.
 I find that expansionary monetary policy is associated with positive long-term credit creation and credit reallocation.
 These impacts are larger for long-term credit and for credit of financially constrained firms and firms that are perceived as risky to the lender.
 This is predicted by the balance sheet channel of monetary policy and mechanisms that reduce lenders' risk perceptions and increase the tendency to search for yield.
 Furthermore, I find expansionary monetary policy's impact on the efficiency of future capital formation and productivity to be unclear.
-On average, the largest increases in credit creation resulting from monetary expansion are to firms that exhibit relatively low investment efficiency, the estimation results suggest that expansionary monetary policy may have a negative impact on future economic growth.
+On average, the largest increases in credit creation resulting from monetary expansion are to firms that exhibit relatively low investment efficiency.
+These estimation results suggest that expansionary monetary policy may have a negative impact on future economic growth.

 "Trade Flows and Credit Shocks in Global Supply Chains"